hhariri/hhariri.github.io/_posts/2014-01-26-the-new-shiny.md

 **James**: Any new interesting things on the horizon?

 **John**: Yeah.
-Might get to lead a new project that is putting a place a way to lower traffic accidents.
+Might get to lead a new project that we're putting in place as a way to lower traffic accidents.

 **James**: Very cool.
 I'd love to participate in something that has a direct impact on people's lives.